 - Do not force the USB device into the USB port.
-Inserting the USB device tilted or up-side-down into the port may damage the USB device and the port.
-Make sure that the USB device is connected correctly into the USB port.
-(Some USB devices come with a ty mark as a guide.
-Make sure that the mark is facing the correct direction before inserting the device.) - Do not locate objects near the USB device to prevent the objects from leaning on the USB device and the port.
-Pressure from the objects may damage the USB device and the port.
+Inserting the USB device tilted or up-side-down into the port may damage the port.
+Make sure that the USB device is connected correctly into the USB port. - Do not grab the USB port cover (if so equipped) when pulling the USB device out of the port.
+This could damage the port and the cover. - Do not leave the USB cable in a place where it can be pulled unintentionally.
+Pulling the cable may damage the port.